 You can enjoy talk shows, documentaries, anime, and Netflix originals.
 If you like, you can watch as much as you wish whenever you want.

 Downloading is not available for most of them.
-Still, a few streaming services like Netflix, Amazon, Hulu, etc., allow you to download Japanese television series.
+Still, a few streaming services, like Netflix, Amazon, Hulu, etc., allow you to download Japanese television series.
 So we need no internet connection to view them later.

 There is a lot of free content available.
 Yet, for full access to all videos and premium features, most ask for a paid subscription plan.

-21 Must-Watch TV Series for Learning Japanese
+21 Must-Watch TV Series for Learning Japanese in 2025

-Now the only question that remains is, where do I begin?
+Now, the only question that remains is, where do I begin?

 I have curated a list of the top Japanese TV Series that will launch you into the world of Japanese learning.